Nerdstock II coming soon in 2026! Stay tuned for details!

-Our 3-day in-person festival for all ages will feature presentations by guest speakers followed by group discussions to brainstorm solutions, entertainment including a comedian, an art show, and activities for children such as face-painting and creative crafts!
+Our first 3-day in-person festival for all ages in 2025 featured presentations by guest speakers followed by group discussions to brainstorm solutions, entertainment including a comedian, an art show, and activities for children such as face-painting and creative crafts!

 Nerdstock Festival Schedule, June 27-29, 2025: